 Start now — A junk drawer can be made of anything.
 It’s just important that it contains stuff.

 Add often — Save interesting and inspirational items in your junk drawer.
 Let your curiosity drive you to discovery and wonder.
-Done right, adding items becomes habitual as opposed to a purposeful activity.
+Done right, adding items becomes habitual, as opposed to purposeful, activity.

 Take the time to open it — When you’re stuck or bored do some junk drawer rifling.
 It will pay off.